 Wealthsimple Trade is quite good but there are several things that can improve to make Wealthsimple Trade the “perfect” online discount broker in Canada:

-• Only limited to stocks and ETFs that are traded on Canadian and US stock exchanges.
+- Only limited to stocks and ETFs that are traded on Canadian and US stock exchanges.
 You cannot trade options and preferred shares, for example.
 For the most part, this limitation is fine for most DIY investors.

-• A bunch of add-ons for additional features.
-For example, if you have $100k in assets you unlock the premium features and $500k you unlock the generation features.
+- A bunch of add-ons for additional features.
+For example, if you have $100k in assets you unlock the Premium features and $500k you unlock the Generation features.

-• Wealthsimple Trade does not support RESP.
+- Wealthsimple Trade does not support RESP and spousal RRSP (managed only)

 Features I’d really like to see at Questrade and Wealthsimple Trade